fmw/vix/README.rst

 you also need a web server like `Lighttpd`_ or `Apache`_ and an application server like `Apache Tomcat`_, but you don't need any of that if you just want to test the application.
 You will need a working Java environment, however.
-ClojureScript works best with the Sun Java distribution (the package name on Ubuntu is "sun-java6-jdk"), so GNU/Linux users are encouraged to install that as most distributions provide the OpenJDK by default.

-This is the sequence of commands used to install Vix on a clean Ubuntu 11.04 installation (if you already installed some of the dependencies you can skip those commands).
+This is the sequence of commands used to install Vix on a clean Ubuntu 11.10 installation (if you already installed some of the dependencies you can skip those commands).
 They are meant to be entered in the order listed.
 If you're using a different operating system and need help installing the application you can contact the author for support